 The commercial aircraft parking apron at PSP is located east of the passenger terminal building and west of Runway 13R/31L.
-There are currently 11 aircraft parking positions surrounding the Regional Concourse and 9 aircraft parking positions surrounding the Sonny Bono Concourse.
-Please see Figure 1-8 for details on aircraft parking positions, gate numbering, and the type of aircraft each gate is capable of supporting.
+Currently 11 aircraft parking positions surround the Regional Concourse and 9 aircraft parking positions surround the Sonny Bono Concourse.
+Figure 1-8 provides details on aircraft parking positions, gate numbering, and the type of aircraft each gate is capable of supporting.